Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_ratings_reviews.md

 1. Navigate to *Product Foundry > Product*.
 2. Open the product details.
 3. Select **Ratings & Reviews**.
-4. A click on the review title or **View** from ellipsis menu opens the review details.
+4. Click the review title or select **View** from from ellipsis menu to open the review details.

 ## Approve or Decline a review

-Only Catalog Manager owning the product is able to Approve / Decline a review.
+Only the Catalog Manager owning the product can Approve / Decline a review.

 1. Navigate to *Product Foundry > Product*.
 2. Open the product details.
 3. Select **Ratings & Reviews**.
-4. A click on the review title or **View** from ellipsis menu opens the review details.
+4. Click the review title or select **View** from the ellipsis menu to open the review details.
-5. From that panel, provider can **Approve** or **Decline** the review.
+5. Click either **Approve** or **Decline**.

 ## Delete a review

-Only a Central Administrator user is allowed to delete reviews.
+Only a Central Administrator user can delete reviews.

 1. Navigate to *Product Foundry > Product*.
 2. Open the product details.
 3. Select **Ratings & Reviews**.
-4. Select **Delete** from the Ellipsis menu corresponding to the review to delete
+4. Select **Delete** from the ellipsis menu corresponding to the review. *A confirmation is displayed*.
-5. A confirmation popup is displayed.
-Enter DELETE in the confirmation field and click Delete to validate your choice or Cancel to abort the review deletion.
+5. Enter DELETE in the confirmation field and click **Delete** to validate your choice, or Cancel to abort the review deletion.
-6. Once the confirmation popup is closed, the review is deleted and user sees the updated review table.
+6. Once the confirmation is closed, the review is deleted and the review list is updated.